wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 ### Proxy Troubleshooting

-In this section of the **Operations for Applications Service and Proxy Data** dashboard, you can investigate second-level metrics that give you insight into questions, suchh as:
+In this section of the **Operations for Applications Service and Proxy Data** dashboard, you can investigate second-level metrics that give you insight into questions, such as:
 * Why are some points blocked?
 * What's the file descriptor usage on the proxy JVM?
 * How long does it take for points to be pushed from the proxy to Operations for Applications?